Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 “When it comes to choosing founders in India, we accept them based on the same criteria we judge companies from anywhere else.
 Founders must be able to communicate their local context to investors.
 That is an important skill.”

-Here’s a list of startups, in no particular order, from India that have made it to YC W21, with some context — wherever possible — on what they are attempting to build.
+Here’s a list of startups, in no particular order, from India that have made it to YC W21, with some context — wherever possible — on what they are attempting to build (several have elected to stay off the record).

 QuestBook, from CreatorOS, is an app for professionals to teach in bite-sized courses using chat and a mobile-first experience.
 We wrote about CreatorOS last year.